CallMeGreg/gh-language/README.md

 # GitHub Language Analyzer
 This is an extension to the `gh` command-line tool for analyzing the count of programming languages used in repositories across a GitHub organization.
-It uses `gh` commands to retrieve a list of repositories and their associated languages, and then aggregates the data to produce a report of the languages used along with their frequency.
+It retrieves a list of repositories and their associated languages, and then aggregates the data to produce a report of language frequency.

 # Pre-requisites
 1. Install the GitHub CLI: https://github.com/cli/cli#installation